Himswithay History, Family Crest & Coats of Arms

 The surname Himswithay was first found in Yorkshire at Hemsworth in the West Riding of Yorkshire.
 At the taking of the Domesday Book survey, initiated by Duke William in the year 1086 after his conquest of England at the Battle of Hastings in the year 1066, Hemsworth was held by Gamel, a Norman noble, who held it from the tenant-in-chief Ilbert de Lacy.
 Conjecturally, the Hemsworth line is descended from this source.
 Alternatively, the name could have been derived from Harmondsworth, a parish in Middlesex.

 This web page shows only a small excerpt of our Himswithay research.
-Another 68 words (5 lines of text) are included under the topic Early Himswithay History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Himswithay History in all our PDF Extended History products and printed products wherever possible.

 Himswithay Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Hamsworth, Harmsworth, Hemsworth and others.

 Early Notables of the Himswithay family (pre 1700)